 These are one of my favorite French recipes because guests are always so impressed when they hear you’ve made them yourself!

+- And really that’s all there is to it!
 Intimidated by the process?
 Don’t be!
 Learn how to make this easy chocolate eclair recipe below.

-STEP#1 Make The Shells
+Step#1 Make The Shells

 Eclair shells are made from choux pastry which is the basis for so many delicious French desserts like Profiteroles another great recipe for entertaining!